PEDSnet/Data_Models_Public/PEDSnet/README.md

 ## Site Responsibility for Version 2.1

-###Stable Identifiers
+### Stable Identifiers

-For PEDSNet CDMv2.1, sites are responsible for sending **stable** `person_id` and `visit_occurrence_id` identifiers for their dataset.
-How this is implemented at a particular site, is up to the sites discretion.
-The value must be stable over time for each data transfer to the DCC.
+For PEDSNet CDMv2.1, sites are responsible for creating and storing a mapping from both `person_id` and `visit_occurrence_id` to stable local identifiers.
+These `person_id` and `visit_occurrence_id` values **DO NOT** need to be consistent with the values from data transmissions prior to Nov 2015.
+However, they **DO** have to remain consistent from now on.
+This means that for future data cycles, sites will need to reference the mappings in order to assign the same `person_id` and `visit_occurrence_id` values to the same person and visit entities.
+The mappings should not be sent to the DCC, so the DCC will have no way of verifying the work until the next data cycle (in February).

+### Data Validation

+Sites are responsible for using the data validation tool on all CSV files before sending them to the DCC.
+You can download the tool [here](https://github.com/chop-dbhi/data-models-validator/releases/tag/1.0.0) and read about its usage and see sample output [here](https://github.com/chop-dbhi/data-models-validator).
+This should help to reduce data cycle time by allowing sites to fix most data formatting and type errors before transmission to the DCC.

 ## Reference Materials for Version 2.1